-Shore Day 1 (0900 Mp ril 1 to 0600 April 2) Oil Trajectory The ebbing tide, wind, and surface current are pushing the oil slick southwest from Seal Rock.
+Oil Trajectory The ebbing tide, wind, and surface current are pushing the oil slick southwest from Seal Rock.
 Oil is also entering Prince William Sound (PWS) due to the continual discharge from the two compromised tanks as the tanker move to Port Etches.
-As the tide floods after 1405, 2/3 (200,000 bbls) of the oil moves north into PWS.
-The remaining 100,000 bbls of oil moves into the Gulf of Alaska paralleling the outside coast of Montague Island.
-Notifications Tanker crew complete notifications within one hour as described in their vessel response plan.
-Notifications go out for a full response to the spill.
-Incident The Alyeska /SERVS ICS organization is activated and a Unified Management Command is established at the Valdez Emergency Operations Center (VEOC).
+As the tide floods after $1405$ , $2/3$ (200,000 bbls) of the oil moves north into PWS.
+The remaining 100,000 bbls of oil moves into the Gulf of Alaska paralleling the outside coast of Montague Island Notifications Tanker crew complete notifications within one hour as described in their Touncations vessal response plan.
+Notifications go out for a full response to the spill Treatdant The Aliceles (SERVELCE experimentian is estimated and a Huiffed Incident The Alyeska /SERVS ICS organization is activated and a Unified Management Command is established at the Valdez Emergency Operations Center (VEOC).
 The Responsible Party (RP) arranges to bring their company incident management team to Valdez.
 RP Team begins arriving within 24 hours.
-The following Overall Incident Objectives are released by the Unified Command (UC): Ensure the safety of citizens and response personnel Control the source of the spill Manage a coordinated response effort Maximize protection of environmentally sensitive areas Maximize the containment and recovery of oil Recover and rehabilitate injured wildlife Remove oil from impacted areas Keep stakeholders and public informed of the response activities Minimize economic impacts The UC releases the following Objectives for the Specific Operational Period: • Develop site safety plan and monitor field operations to ensure safety of response personnel and conduct safety briefings as necessary Develop lightering plan for tanker and begin lightering as soon as safely possible.
-Focus containment and recovery operations at the leading edge of the oil coming into PWS.
-Mobilize all possible oil spill response resources Pagin development of an Insident Action Plan Begin development of an Incident Action PlanDevelop wildlife plan FOSC closes Hinchinbrook Entrance and restricts vessel traffic in spill area to response vessels only.
-FOSC requests FAA to restrict air space for the spill area.
-24 hour operational periods are set to begin and end at 0600.
+The following Overall Incident Objectives are released by the Unified Command (UC): • Ensure the safety of citizens and response personnel • Control the source of the spill Manage a coordinated response effort Maximize protection of environmentally sensitive areas Maximize protection of environmentary sensitive areas • Maximize the containment and recovery of on • Recover and renabilitate injured wildlife Remove oil from impacted areas • Keep stakeholders and public informed of the response activities Minimize economic impacts The UC releases the following Objectives for the Specific Operational Period: Develop site safety plan and monitor field operations to ensure safety of response personnel and conduct safety briefings as safety of response personner and conduct safety offerings as Develop lightering plop for toplog and begin lightering of soon • Develop lightening plan for tanker and begin lightening as soon as safely possible. • Focus containment and recovery operations at the leading edge of the oil coming into PWS.
+Mobilize all possible oil spill response resources Begin development of an Incident Action Plan Develop wildlife plan FOSC closes Hinchinbrook Entrance and restricts vessel traffic in spill area to response vessels only.
+FOSC requests FAA to restrict air space for the spill area 24 hour operational periods are set to begin and end at 0600 2 · nour operational periods are set to begin and end at 0000.